Crowdfunding: History

-Crowdfunding on the internet first gained popular and mainstream use in the arts and music communities.
+Crowdfunding on the internet first gained popularity and mainstream use in the arts and music communities.
 One of the earlier instances of online crowdfunding in the music industry was in 1997, when fans of the British rock band Marillion raised US$60,000 in donations through an Internet campaign to underwrite an entire U.S. tour however this was not crowdfunding in its true sense as it wasn't asked for by the band and only reluctantly taken.
 The band subsequently used this method to fund their studio albums.
 This built on the success of crowdfunding via magazines, such as the 1992 campaign by the Vegan Society that crowdfunded the production of the Truth or Dairy video documentary.
 In the film industry, writer/director Mark Tapio Kines designed a website in 1997 for his then-unfinished first feature film, the independent drama Foreign Correspondents.
 By early 1999, he had raised more than US$125,000 through the site from various fans and investors, providing him with the funds to complete his film.
 In 2002, the "Free Blender" campaign was an early software crowdfunding precursor.
 The campaign aimed for open-sourcing the Blender 3D computer graphics software by collecting €100,000 from the community, while offering additional benefits for donating members.

 The first online crowdfunding platform, ArtistShare launched in 2001, was innovative in providing an opportunity to mix various rewards.
-As the model matured, more crowdfunding sites started to appear on the web such as Kiva (2005), The Point (2008, precursor to Groupon), Indiegogo (2008), Kickstarter (2009), GoFundMe (2010), Microventures (2010), YouCaring (2011)., and Redshine Publication (2012) for book publication.
+As the model matured, more crowdfunding sites started to appear on the web such as Kiva (2005), The Point (2008, precursor to Groupon), Indiegogo (2008), Kickstarter (2009), GoFundMe (2010), Microventures (2010), YouCaring (2011), Crowdfunder (2012), and Redshine Publication (2012) for book publication.

 The phenomenon of crowdfunding is older than the term "crowdfunding".
 The earliest recorded use of the word was in August 2006.
 Crowdfunding is a part of crowdsourcing, which is a much wider phenomenon itself.

 The use of crowdfunding in the US has gained an increased presence since the JOBS Act and has a significant social media presence.
 "Approximately 25 percent of real-world relationships start online, with people of all ages migrating online to find a partner.
 Crowdfunding is doing for small businesses and entrepreneurs what dating sites have done for singles."
 Those unable to procure funding from traditional methods may be interested in pursuing crowdfunding as an option; however, the success rate may be a deterrent.
-E. Mollick examined Kickstarter projects from 2009 through 2012 and found many projects were not successful as only "3% raise 50% of their goal," and he stated that successful projects succeed "by relatively small margins."
+E. Mollick examined Kickstarter projects from 2009 through 2012 and found that many projects were not successful as only "3% raise 50% of their goal," and he stated that successful projects succeed "by relatively small margins."